Andriy Kozhemiakin: Ranks promotions

 Kozhemiakin is a former member of the National Olympic Committee of Ukraine.
 He left the National Olympic Committee in January 2023.

 Parliamentary career

 In 2006 and 2007 Kozhemiakin was elected into Parliament on a Yulia Tymoshenko Bloc ticket.
 After the 2007 election Ivan Kyrylenko was elected faction leader of Yulia Tymoshenko Bloc in the Ukrainian Parliament.
-The faction re-elected Kozhemiakin as its faction leader on 7 December 2011.
+The faction re-elected Kozhemiakin as its leader on 7 December 2011.

-Kozhemiakin was placed at number 11 on the electoral list of Batkivshchina during the 2012 Ukrainian parliamentary election; he was re-elected into parliament.
+Kozhemiakin was placed at number 11 on the electoral list of Batkivshchina during the 2012 Ukrainian parliamentary election; he was re-elected to parliament.

-In the 2014 Ukrainian parliamentary election he was again re-elected into parliament; this time after placing 13th on the electoral list of Batkivshchina.
+In the 2014 Ukrainian parliamentary election he was again re-elected to parliament; this time after placing 13th on the electoral list of Batkivshchina.